 OFFICERS

 Section 1.
 Designation and Term.
 The officers of the Corporation shall be a President, a Vice President, a Secretary, and a Treasurer.
 They shall be elected from among the trustees elected from among general members, by a majority vote of all trustees elected from among general members, at a meeting of the Board of Trustees held not later than forty days after the annual meeting of members.
-If such a meeting is not a regular meeting of the Board of Trustees, written notice thereof shall be given to all members at least seven days in advance.
-An officer shall assume office upon his or her election; serve for a term of one year or until a successor is elected and qualified; and may serve more than one term.
+If such a meeting is not a regular meeting of the Board of Trustees, written notice thereof shall be given to all trustees at least seven (7) days in advance.
+An officer shall assume office upon his or her election; serve for a term of one (1) year or until a successor is elected and qualified; and may serve more than one (1) term.

 Section 2.
 Powers and Duties.

 A. President.
-The President shall be the chief executive officer of the Corporation; shall preside at all meetings of members and the Board of Trustees; subject to the approval of the Board of Trustees, may appoint, alter, and disband committees, including a nominating committee to recruit, screen, and recommend officer and trustee candidates, and may appoint and remove a Parliamentarian, a Sergeant-at-Arms, a Legal Counsel, committee chairs, assistant officers, and temporary officers; subject to the approval of the Board of Trustees, may execute contracts, enter into obligations on behalf of the Corporation, and employ persons to assist the Corporation; shall represent the Corporation publicly and in all proceedings and matters that may affect the Corporation, or may designate another officer or trustee to do so; upon leaving office, shall transfer all records and property of the Corporation in his or her hands to the successor President; and shall have such other powers and duties as are provided by law, the Articles of Incorporation, the Code of Regulations, and the Bylaws, and as are determined by the Board of Trustees, and as are usually vested in the president of a not-for-profit corporation.
+The President: i) shall be the chief executive officer of the Corporation; ii) shall preside at all meetings of members and the Board of Trustees; iii) subject to the approval of the Board of Trustees, may create, appoint, alter, and disband committees, and may appoint and remove, by way of example, a Legal Counsel, committee chairs, assistant officers, and temporary officers; iv) subject to the approval of the Board of Trustees, may execute contracts, enter into obligations on behalf of the Corporation, and employ persons to assist the Corporation; v) shall represent the Corporation publicly and in all proceedings and matters that may affect the Corporation, or may designate another officer or trustee to do so; vi) upon leaving office, shall transfer all records and property of the Corporation in his or her hands to the successor President; and vii) shall have such other powers and duties as are provided by law, the Articles of Incorporation, the Code of Regulations, and the Bylaws, and as are determined by the Board of Trustees, and as are usually vested in the president of a not-for-profit corporation.

 B. Vice President.
-The Vice President shall perform the duties of the President if the latter is absent or unable to perform the duties of that office; shall automatically become President if the office of President is vacant; upon leaving office, shall transfer all records and property of the Corporation in his or her hands to the successor Vice President; and shall have such other powers and duties as are provided by law, the Articles of Incorporation, the Code of Regulations, and the Bylaws, and as are determined by the Board of Trustees.
+The Vice President: i) shall perform the duties of the President if the latter is absent or unable to perform the duties of that office; ii) shall automatically become President if the office of President is vacant; iii) upon leaving office, shall transfer all records and property of the Corporation in his or her hands to the successor Vice President; and iv) shall have such other powers and duties as are provided by law, the Articles of Incorporation, the Code of Regulations, and the Bylaws, and as are determined by the Board of Trustees.

 C. Secretary.
-The Secretary shall receive, issue, and keep correspondence on behalf of the Corporation; keep minutes of meetings and other records of the Corporation; upon leaving office, shall transfer all records and property of the Corporation in his or her hands to the successor Secretary; and shall have such other powers and duties as are provided by law, the Articles of Incorporation, the Code of Regulations, and the Bylaws, and as are determined by the Board of Trustees.
+The Secretary shall: i) receive, issue, and keep correspondence on behalf of the Corporation; ii) keep minutes of meetings and other records of the Corporation; iii) upon leaving office, shall transfer all records and property of the Corporation in his or her hands to the successor Secretary; and iv) have such other powers and duties as are provided by law, the Articles of Incorporation, the Code of Regulations, and the Bylaws, and as are determined by the Board of Trustees.
+At the President’s discretion, these duties can be completed by the President or other officer to whom such duties are delegated.